Algorithmic Forecasting of Extreme Heat Waves: Applying Genetic Algorithms To The Gain Scores

 The two survival functions were used as input to the procedure GA in R written by Luca Scrucca (2013).
 The standard defaults for numeric predictors worked well.
-For both survival functions, 5000 iterations were specified leading to 5000 synthetic populations with 100 grid cells each having increasing fitness on the average.
-As a first approximation, one can think of a genetic algorithm as jittering predictor values, computing new fitted values from the survival function using the jittered predictors, saving the subset of the grid cells with the larger gain scores, and repeating this process many times until there is a population that includes only very fit grid cells (i.e., having large gain scores).\footnote { The GA software in R has several tuning parameters with good default values.(1) For each synthetic population of grid cells, the predictors from the five grid cells with the highest computed surface temperatures were not altered.
-(2) The crossover probability for each possible pair of predictors was set at 0.8.
-A crossover refers to a pair of ``parent'' grid cells combining their predictor values to form an ``offspring'' grid cell.
-(3) Because all of the predictors are treated as numeric in this application, the predictor values for an offspring grid cell are computed as the average of the corresponding predictors from a random pair of parent grid cells.
+For both survival functions, 5000 iterations were specified leading to 5000 synthetic populations of 100 grid cells each having increasing fitness on the average over iterations.
+As a first approximation, one can think of a genetic algorithm as jittering predictor values, computing new fitted values from the survival function using the jittered predictors, saving the subset of the grid cells with the larger gain scores, and repeating this process many times until there is a population that includes only very fit grid cells (i.e., having large gain scores).
+In the process, predictor dependence can be reduced substantially because of the randomness the genetic algorithm introduces to predictors.\footnote { The GA software in R has several tuning parameters with good default values.(1) For each synthetic population of grid cells, the predictors from the five grid cells with the highest computed surface temperatures gain scores were not altered.
+(2) The cross-over probability for each possible pair of predictors was set at 0.8.
+A cross-over refers to a pair of ``parent'' grid cells combining their predictor values to form an ``offspring'' grid cell.
+(3) Because all of the predictors were treated as numeric in this application, the predictor values for an offspring grid cell were computed as the average of the corresponding predictors from a random pair of parent grid cells.
 (4) The mutation probability for each grid cell's predictor was set at 0.1.
-(5) The mutation method used replaced the value of the existing numeric variable with a random value within a specified range drawn at random from a uniform distribution.
+(5) The mutation method used replaced the value of the existing numeric variable with a value within a specified range drawn at random from a uniform distribution.
 The size of a synthetic population is not a tuning parameter but 100 grid cells seemed a good compromise between an ability to examine the output visually in detail and having a sufficient number of observations to arrive at sufficiently stable parameter estimates. }